Schyrsivochter/PythonSCA/README.md

 Please note that *I am not Mark Rosenfelder or in any way affiliated with him.* This is a personal project.

 ### Features
-- Almost fully compatible to Zompist’s SCA².
+- Rule syntax almost fully backwards-compatible to Zompist’s SCA².
 The only exception is the wildcard, which has not been implemented yet.
 For details on what it does, see http://zompist.com/scahelp.html.
 - Native window GUI.
 - A nice large Apply button, and everything is packed closely (to me it was the main flaw in the SCA² that the Apply button was so small and everything was so far apart), but expands to a side-by-side-view if it gets large.
 - Tabs for running multiple SCAs in one window.
 They can be renamed, restored after closing, and moved around.